 Macular degeneration is a leading cause of vision loss in older adults, but if you start early, you can take steps to help prevent this challenging eye disease.
-The team at Classic Vision Care, with two locations in Marietta and another in Kennesaw, Georgia, has extensive experience helping patients make lifestyle changes to prevent or slow down the progression of macular degeneration.
+The team at Classic Vision Care, with two locations in Marietta and another in Kennesaw, and Atlanta, Georgia, has extensive experience helping patients make lifestyle changes to prevent or slow down the progression of macular degeneration.
 Classic Vision Care also specializes in the treatments you need once the disease develops.
 To schedule an eye exam, call your nearest office or book an appointment online today.

 Macular degeneration occurs in an area of your retina called the macula, which is responsible for sharp central vision.
 There are two types of macular degeneration: